Our Mission

-Check below for our spring and summer 2025 season performances in Brighton & the Edinburgh Fringe!
+Check below for our theatre season 2025-26 and our performances in Brighton, London, Prague, Edinburgh & Dundee Fringe!

 EL is not well.
 Her weekly therapy sessions reveal more than she expected.
 As she shares her story, secrets and dark memories surface through a muddle of cathartic flashbacks and visceral 'rave clubbing deliriums' played out in her mind.
 In these frantic moments, all EL can do is dance.